RealDeco/VoiceSensor/README.md

 ### **`CustomButton.md`**

-* Display the phases on your Dashboard
+* Display the phase id images on your Dashboard

 ---

 ### **`request_response_to_dashboard_automation.yaml`** and
 ### **`request_response_to_dashboard_card.md`**

-* show text on dashboard
+* show request and response text on dashboard

 ---